Why do so many impact-oriented organizations spend an enormous amount of time defining a theory of change or a logic model?

 With the Sopact Impact Cloud, we've designed it so that it understands your language, it makes suggestions, and understands what you’re trying to say even before you say it.
 It guides you from ambiguity towards clarity for any of your metrics needs.

 To give you more clarity on what we mean, we’ll walk you through 9 of the features behind the search engine.
 And we’ll use social enterprise startup Thrive Natural Care as a case example to take you through each feature in a more hands-on manner.

 - Makes all natural skincare and grooming products for men

-- Boasts a “regenerative” business model designed to improve everything the business touches, from its farms in Costa Rica, to the skin on your face.
+- Delivers a “regenerative” business model designed to improve everything the business touches, from its farms in Costa Rica, to the skin on your face.

 - General indicator areas they measure: soil health, ecosystem biodiversity, farmer livelihood, community vitality.